Durable %SYS for Persistent Instance Data

-This section describes the durable %SYS feature of InterSystems IRIS, which enables persistent storage of instance-specific data when InterSystems IRIS is run within a container, and explains how to use it.
+This section describes the durable %SYS feature of InterSystems IRIS, which enables persistent storage of instance-specific data and user-created databases when InterSystems IRIS is run within a container, and explains how to use it.

 Overview of InterSystems IRIS Durable %SYS

 Separation of code and data is one of the primary advantages of containerization; a running container represents "pure code" that can work with any appropriate data source.
-However, because all applications and programs generate and maintain operating and historical data such as configuration and language settings, user records, and log files containerization typically must address the need to enable persistence of program-related data on durable data storage.
+However, all applications and programs generate and maintain operating and historical data — such as configuration and language settings, user records, and log files — which must be retained beyond the life of a single container to enable upgrades.
+For this reason, containerization typically must address the need to persist program-related data, including application databases, on durable data storage.
+This requires a mechanism that identifies the data to be retained and its persistent location, and can direct the new container to it following an upgrade or a failure of the previous container.

 Contents of the Durable %SYS Directory